numen31337/copy_with_extension/copy_with_extension_gen/README.md

 final int myImmutableField;
 ```

-This enforces that the `copyWith` method copies this field without allowing modifications.
+This enforces that the generated `copyWith` and `copyWithNull` methods copy this field without allowing modifications.

 #### Custom Constructor Name